 Disclosure

-Once the threshold has been exceeded, each donation, regardless of the amount, must be disclosed in line with the notice periods for the relevant election period in which the gift is made or received.
-Disclosure notices can be lodged individually or as part of a 'bulk upload'.
+Once the threshold has been exceeded, each gift, regardless of the amount, must be disclosed in line with the notice periods for the relevant election period in which the gift is made or received.
+Donation disclosure notices (DDNs) can be lodged individually or as part of a 'bulk upload'.

 The AEC is still determining how the information will be presented on the Transparency Register.